segadeds/nigerian_billionaires_analysis/README.md

 The dataset contains information about Nigerian billionaires in 2022, including their:

-Names
-Net Worth (In Billions)
-Age
-State of Origin
-Source of Wealth
+Names, Net Worth (In Billions), Age, State of Origin, Source of Wealth and Industry
-Industry